 You know you have a busy weekend when your legs are sore for days afterwards.
 It hurt to drive.
-Combat boots probably weren’t the best idea for walking.
+Combat boots probably weren’t the best idea to wander around Seaside Heights.

 Because it was the middle of March, the town was empty.
 After Sandy and all the crappy weather, the roads were all torn up.
 Navigating through town required a lot of detours.
 Luckily, we were able to get to the park area where we saw this guy.